PrincessRTFM/WoLua/docs/player.md

 - `TitleIsPrefix`, boolean|nil\
   This will be `true` if the current character has a title that is a prefix (displays _above_ their name in their nameplate), `false` if their title is a suffix, or `nil` if they do not currently have a title.
 This is a shortcut for `.Entity.TitleIsPrefix`.

+- `CompanyTag`, readonly string|nil\
+  The FC tag for this character's FC, if any.
+If there is no tag, this will be an empty string.

 ### Worlds

 - `HomeWorldId`, number|nil (unsigned short)\